Abhaycl/CarND-PID-Control-2P4/README.md

 3. cmake ..
 4. make
 5. ./PID
-6. and run the simulator and select Project 1/2: EKF and UKF
+6. and run the simulator and select Project 1/4: PID Controller
 ```

 The summary of the files and folders int repo is provided in the table below: